 - Using social media: Social media is a great way to connect with potential and existing clients.
 It’s also a great way to generate leads and promote your law firm.
 Be sure your social media posts are relevant, engaging, and scheduled regularly.

 - Obtaining client reviews: Once you’ve been able to obtain a settlement for a client, ask these past clients to provide feedback about their experience with your firm.
-Whether you get positive client reviews or negative criticism, it should be used to further improve your legal services and processes or used to promote your law firm in your marketing materials.
+Whether you get positive client reviews or negative criticism, it should be used to further improve your services and processes or used to promote your law firm in your marketing materials.

 - Paid advertising: Paid advertising, such as Google Ads and Local Service Ads (LSA), can be an effective way to reach your target market.
-However, it’s important to track your results so you can determine whether or not it’s a worthwhile investment for your specific practice area.
+However, it’s important to track your results so you can determine whether or not it’s a worthwhile investment for your specific law practice area.

 - Public relations: Public relations can be a great way to generate positive publicity for your law firm.
 You can use PR to promote your law firm in the news, on social media, and in other marketing channels.

-Sample Marketing Plan for a Law Firm
+Sample Law Firm Marketing Plan

 Example – Frank & Olsen: Personal Injury Lawyers